 A subtle and very popular form of heraldry today is the wearing of Clan Maclean’s tartans.
-Tartan is a fabric whose specific pattern is used to identify fellow clansfolk.
-The Clan Maclean has two tartans— the dress tartan which is red and a hunting (or casual) tartan which is green.
+Tartan is a fabric whose specific pattern is used to identify fellow clans-folk.
+The Macleans has four primary tartans— the regular or dress tartan which is red and a hunting (or casual) tartan which is green or blue.

 The Oldest record of the Maclean Chief’s arms is from the Lindsay Manuscript of 1542.
 While they differ from the arms we recognize today, all the modern elements are present.